-Noida Metro is a mass rapid transportation system being developed by Noida Metro Rail Corporation (NMRC) to link Noida and Greater Noida cities in Uttar Pradesh, India.
+Noida Metro, also known as Aqua Line, is a mass rapid transportation system developed by Noida Metro Rail Corporation (NMRC) with a cost of Rs55.03bn ($765m) to link Noida and Greater Noida cities in Uttar Pradesh, India.

 Located 20km away from Delhi, Noida is served by Noida-Greater Noida Expressway and highways connecting Delhi and its surrounding towns.
 The industrial city is home to a population of more than one million.
 Increasing dependence on public and private transportation has led to the proposal to develop a mass rapid transport system.